Mark Saul: All That

 After the departure of Lori Beth Denberg, Saul joined the cast of All That as a featured player in 1998, with Nick Cannon.
 Saul's most famous sketch was Stuart, a guy who would pretend to be something.
 His catchphrase was, "Well, if I was _________, I'd be the greatest _______ in all the land, and people will gather 'round and say, "Oh Stuart, you're the greatest _________ EVER!.
 Now there's only one thing left to do.
 Let me hop on my _____, and fly away."
 During the All That auditions, he did a male version of the Ask Ashley segment.
 Ironically, in one of the show's episodes, his character "Stuart" ends up taking over Ask Ashley where he is dressed in female's clothing.
-Saul and Cannon were promoted to contract status in the sixth season, becoming the first featured players to be promoted in the show's history, and lasted until the end of the Golden Era in 2000.
+Saul and Cannon were promoted to contract status in the sixth season, becoming the first featured players to be promoted in the show's history, and lasted until the end of the first era in 2000.
 He appeared in the 10th Anniversary Reunion Special, despite not having any lines.

 Like many other Nickelodeon stars at the time, he was also a contestant on the show Figure It Out, mostly appearing in the final season, Figure It Out: Wild Style.
 He was known as one of the guys to ask the stupid yet funny questions on the show.